How to properly vent a roof for mold prevention

 Here’s how ventilation is supposed to work

 Attic ventilation is a two part process.
-First, enters through the soffit vents.
+First, air enters through the soffit vents.
 These are often round holes with wire mesh called ‘bird blocks’.
 Other common soffit vent styles include the perforated panels or slots on underside of the soffit.
-Technically the air is drawn in through the soffits via suction, rather than entering in on its own accord.
+Technically the air is drawn in through the soffits via suction, rather than entering on its own accord.

 Once the air enters the soffits, it moves along the underside of the roof sheathing.
 As it flows across the sheathing, moisture is pulled away along with the air movement.
 This prevents condensation (and mold growth in the attic) from occurring.
 Eventually, the airflow reaches the top and exits through the upper roof / ridge vents.

 On breezy days, the process is aided by the wind.
 However, the wind is not reliable enough and therefore the process depends on the upward movement of warm air.
 As you recall from physics class, warm air rises.
 When a home is heated, a significant portion of that heat escapes upward into the attic.
 As the air in the attic warms, it begins to rise upward.
 When an attic is working correctly, this rising air finds an opening in the roof (either a ridge vent or RVO) and exhaust to the outside.
 As air moves out the upper roof vents a mild suction is created, which pulls air in through the soffits.